Camden Active Spaces

 The Carlton Primary School playground has been settled by a new community created from timber structures.
 Its rapid growth has resulted in a vibrant collection of overlapping dwellings that form a complex urban landscape that its inhabitants must navigate every day.

-The entire “new community” was built in a previously unused part of the playground, all of the structures were built on site and the structures clad in a variety of different timbers.
-Again this was starting during the school holidays but completed during term time in a busy area of the school.
+The entire “new community” was built in a previously unused part of the playground.
+All of the structures were built on site and the structures clad in a variety of different timbers.
+The project was started during the school holidays but completed during term time in a busy area of the school.